LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Prolog source files (thus including the Logtalk core files).
-Thus, you must either install Logtalk on on a location where you have write access or perform the first run of the integration scripts from a user with the required privileges (e.g. sung `sudo` on POSIX systems or choosing `Run as administrator` on Windows systems).
+Thus, you must either install Logtalk on on a location where you have write access or perform the first run of the integration scripts from a user with the required privileges (e.g. using `sudo` on POSIX systems or choosing `Run as administrator` on Windows systems).

 Due to the long release cycle of XSB, you may need to use its development